Document Distribution Routes

 To Entity: entity where you want to copy the documents to

 Distribution Tags: this determines what documents you copy.
-Only documents with the file-tag that you specify here will be copied.
+Only documents with the document-tag that you specify here will be copied.
 It is important that you provide a distribution tag, otherwise the copying won't work.

 These tags need to be created in Raptor (see Setup in Raptor: taxonomy > 1.
 File Tags)